-Beavers are seen mostly at

-dawn and dusk, but evidence

-BEAVER
+1 BEAVER (Castor Canadensis)

-of their presence is visible along streams and ponds where they cut aspen trees and willows for food and to construct dams.
+Beavers are seen mostly at dawn and dusk, but evidence of their presence is visible along streams and ponds where they cut aspen trees and willows for food and to construct dams.
 The resulting stumps appear to have been sliced at sharp angles with a hatchet. • Weight 40-60 lbs • Size 35-50 in long, including tail • Active year-round

+2 BIGHORN SHEEP (Ovis Canadensis)

-BIGHORN SHEEP Males have curved horns and females have short pointed ones.
+Males have curved horns and females have short pointed ones.
 All have great agility on steep crags.
 In winter, they are seen outside the park in Big Thompson Canyon and along Fall River.
 During lambing season, Sheep Lakes can be a good place to spot them with their lambs. • Weight 100-300 lbs • Size 2.5-3.5 ft tall • Active year-round

+3 BROAD-TAILED HUMMINGBIRD

+(Selasphorus platycercus)

-BROAD-TAILED HUMMING- BIRD If you're wearing red, you may be startled if this small, shiny bird flies within inches of you.
+If you're wearing red, you may be startled if this small, shiny bird flies within inches of you.
 Males have a red throat, and females have a white one; both have iridescent green backs and bronze on their tails.
-On chilly nights, they enter torpor, slowing their heart rate to conserve energy to stay warm. • Weight 0.1-0.14 oz • Size 4 in long • Active in summer COYOTE This buff-colored canine resembles a wolf but has a smaller build, narrower muzzle and larger ears.
+On chilly nights, they enter torpor, slowing their heart rate and conserving energy to stay warm. • Weight 0.1-0.14 oz • Size 4 in long • Active in summer

+4 COYOTE (Canis latrans)

+This buff-colored canine resembles a wolf but has a smaller build, narrower muzzle and larger ears.
 It is the most important predator in the park for maintaining the balance of nature.
-You may hear coyotes howling at night, but if you encounter one, keep your distance. • Weight 20-50 lbs • Size 40-52 in long • Active year-round ELK the tundra, moving to lower elevations in fall, when they are often seen in meadows or at forest edges.
+You may hear coyotes howling at night, but if you encounter one, keep your distance. • Weight 20-50 lbs • Size 40-52 in long • Active year-round

+5 ELK (Cervus Elaphus)

+Elk generally summer high in the tundra, moving to lower elevations in fall, when they are often seen in meadows or at forest edges.
 During the rut (mating season), bulls bugle a mix of shrill whistles and grunts to attract females.
-Ask at a visitor center about where and how to watch elk. • Weight 500-1,100 lbs • Size 4-5 ft tall at shoulders • Active year-round Elk generally summer high in MOOSE Moose are reclusive, but are sometimes spotted among willows in Kawuneeche Valley, and are increasingly seen on the east side.
+Ask at a visitor center about where and how to watch elk. • Weight 500-1,100 lbs • Size 4-5 ft tall at shoulders • Active year-round

+6 MOOSE (Alces alces)

+Moose are reclusive, but are sometimes spotted among willows in Kawuneeche Valley, and are increasingly seen on the east side.
 They travel in search of food, but return annually to their favorite seasonal habitat.
 Males have large antlers shaped like clawed scoops; females have none. • Weight 700-1,400 lbs • Size 6-9 ft long • Active year-round

+券 MORE WATCHABLE WILDLIFE